 3:45pm PM Session Awards Ceremony

 Sailors will be divided into groups based on their rank and skills.
 There will be a brief on-shore “chalk talk” for each group, led by one or more of our instructors.
 Depending on the day and the group, the chalk talk may cover a new sailing topic, safety, introduce a drill, knots, rules of the road, etc.

 After the chalk talk, sailors are assigned a boat from the fleet and rig (put the sails on the boat and hoist them).
 Instructors assist sailors with rigging and ensure the boats are rigged properly.
 Then the sailors launch the boats and go sailing in their groups.

 While sailing in small groups, with sailors of similar skill levels, sailors work closely with instructors on skills specific for their needs.
 To teach new skills instructors lead sailors through a wide variety of drills, exercises, and free sailing.

 Just a few of the fun and exciting drills used in instruction are:

 - Lead by students in a sailboat or a staff member in a coach boat, sailors have to sail while staying in a single file line and follow the course set by the leader.
 Sailors must control their boat’s course, speed, and position to maintain the line.
 In the guise of leading and following their friends and fellow sailors, students are challenge to grow all aspects of their sailing skills in a fun and entertaining environment.

 - Tennis Ball Tag:

 - A favorite light wind activity of students, sailors must sail and maneuver their boats in close proximity to each other while trying to retrieve tennis balls and score points.
-Points are scored by throwing a tennis ball and having it hit another boats sail.
-Sailors work on right of way and boat-handling to successfully sail close enough to hit another boat’s sail with a tennis ball.
+Points are scored by throwing a tennis ball and having it hit another boat sail.
+Sailors work on the right of way and boat-handling to successfully sail close enough to hit another boat’s sail with a tennis ball.